omdevteam/om/docs_src/docs/parameters.md

 ## data_retrieval_layer

-This parameter group contains information that influence OM's Data Retrieval Layer, influencing the way OM retrieves data events from their source (file, a facility framework, etc.).
-Some parameters apply to all Data Event Handlers, while others only apply to a subset, or have different meaning for different Handlers.
+This parameter group contains parameters that control OM's Data Retrieval Layer, influencing the way OM retrieves data events from the data source (a file, a facility framework, etc.).
+Please note that some parameters apply to all Data Event Handlers, while others only apply to a subset of Handlers, or have different meaning for different Handlers.

 !!! warning